djangopackages/djangopackages/docs/docs/repo_handlers.md

 3. Document any special settings.
 4. Change the SUPPORTED_REPO to include the name of the new repo handler.

+If automatic detection is not possible (for example, with self-hosted Forgejo instances), set the **Repo host** field on a package to the desired handler.
+The selected handler will be used even when the repository URL does not match a built-in regex.

 ## What if my target repo doesn't support all the necessary fields?

 Lets say you want to use *GitBlarg*, a new service whose API doesn't provide the number of repo_watchers or participants.
 In order to handle them you would just set those values until such a time as *GitBlarg* would support the right data.